BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step06.md

 * extend the web site to show a particular feature
 * present a complete answer as the result of a task

 These actions can all be scripted and executed as a _foreground_ or _backgound_ task in the step.
-Orthe script can be executed by the student, running it on the command line.
+Or the script can be executed by the student, running it on the command line.

-In my experience, I found that these scripts proliferate and become difficult to maintain in sync as the course development progresses, I have over time come to create a single script (in `perl`).
+In my experience these scripts proliferate and become difficult to maintain in sync as course development progresses, I have over time come to create a single script (in `perl`).
 Although shell scripts can do many of the tasks, I find the syntax of a higher level languae easier to understand and maintain.
 The script takes one (or more) parameters (usually a step number) and executes a single routine for each parameter.
 The script is included as an asset and is copied to `/tmp`.
 The script runs as `/tmp/answer.pl step5`.

 Here is a simple answer.pl: